 There are several aspects of choosing a bow that you need to know before going into a store and purchasing your first hunting bow.
 Please take a few minutes to review these crucial elements of fitting a bow to your body type and style.

 Typically people have one eye that is more dominant than the other one.
 This is the eye that you will most likely use when sighting.
-One way to determine your dominant eye is to make a ‘v’ with your fingers and focus on an object in front of you.
+One way to determine your dominant eye is to make a ‘v’ with your fingers and focus on a object in front of you.
 Close one eye and look through the ‘v’ at the object.
 Take note of what you see.
 Then close the other eye and again look through your ‘v’ and see if you can tell the difference.
+You mey use an archery target for practice.

 It is important to adjust the bow to you, not the other way around.
 When you shoot a bow, an arrow should be shot from the bows full draw length.
 Which means that the bow is fully extended.
 Now for shorter people they typically need less draw length, likewise, taller people require more draw length.
 Often times people will set their draw draw length too long.
 Improper draw length will result in poor shooting and inaccuracy.